 Kukuza Fest aims to provide children and families access to performers and music that welcome, reflect and celebrate them – amplifying Black voices and celebrating Black artists of Family Music.
-Powered by WEE Nation Radio in association with Family Music Forward, Kukuza Fest streams directly on WEE Nation Radio’s Facebook and YouTube
+Powered by WEE Nation Radio in association with Family Music Forward.

-Kukuza Fest returns on Sat, April 10, 2021, from 3 to 5 PM EST, and will feature Black
+Kukuza Fest returned on Sat, April 10, 2021, from 3 to 5 PM EST, featuring Black

 Women in Family Music.
-The lineup includes R&B sensation The Magic Jones, rockstar/
+The lineup included R&B sensation The Magic Jones, rockstar/

 producer bassist Divinity Roxx, LA-based songstress Snooknuk, Miami-based multi-disciplinary artist Inez Barlatier, pianist Kymberly Stewart of LA, and many others.
-The Emcee will be Arts Education Consultant and social media personality, Joy Marilie of New York.
+The Emcee was Arts Education Consultant and social media personality, Joy Marilie of New York.